 animals each year who suffer and die behind the walls of laboratories.

-“Vivisection causes great suffering to millions of animals” said Mark Dawes of Waltham Forest and Redbridge Green Party “And it unnecessary too as medical research can now be carried out that does not involve testing on animals.
-If the resources spent on animal testing were spent on medical research that did not involve vivisection, not only would the animals be free from suffering but it is likely that medical research would advance and cures for diseases would be found more quickly” he added.
+“Vivisection causes great suffering to millions of animals” said Mark Dawes of Waltham Forest and Redbridge Green Party “And it is unnecessary too as medical research can now be carried out that does not involve testing on animals - and is also more accurate.
+Vivisection is bad science as well as cruel and should be stopped” he added.

 Mark Dawes from Waltham Forest and Redbridge Green Party joined the demonstration outside

 Channel 4 against the Grand National as the race took place on Saturday April 5th.
 Channel 4